Mozambique army says 'significant' number of militants killed in Palma battle - RFI

 "The facilities are safe, they are protected," he explained.

-Total pulled out its staff on Friday, while the United Nations suspended civilian evacuation flights over security concerns.
+Total pulled out all its remaining staff on Friday, while the United Nations suspended civilian evacuation flights over security concerns.

 More than 11,000 civilians are known to have fled Palma in recent days, according to the UN.